-Taking our cue from Peter Zaitsev’s article on MySQL Performance Bottlenecks, I’m going to talk a little about the PostgreSQL perspective of removing bottlenecks caused by high traffic.
+Taking our cue from Peter Zaitsev’s article on MySQL performance bottlenecks, I am going to talk about the PostgreSQL perspective of removing bottlenecks caused by high traffic.

-Many stacks these days are implemented by trusting the Object Relational Mapper, ORM, to do the right thing with PostgreSQL while one creates critical business logic on the application server process side of things.
-For the most part, this works out quite well but over time one must revisit the database server as it scales.
+Many stacks today are implemented by trusting the Object Relational Mapper, or ORM, to do the right thing with PostgreSQL while the critical business logic is created on the application server side.
+For the most part, this works well.
+Over time, however, the database server must be revisited as it scales.
 As reliable as PostgreSQL is, it can experience slowdowns as traffic increases.

 Before we get too deep into the weeds, a word about monitoring.
-Yes, contrary to some people, all those metrics, values, and observations are not pulled out of thin air.
-Rather a rigorous approach to metrics monitoring is essential for identifying bottlenecks and their remedies.
-All the best advice in the world means nothing without context so in order to facilitate the process we’ve introduced a new tool called pg_stat_monitor.
+Contrary to what some people may think, metrics, values, and observations are not pulled out of thin air.
+A rigorous approach to metrics monitoring is essential for identifying bottlenecks and their remedies.
+Good advice means little without context.
+To help with this process, we have introduced a new tool called pg_stat_monitor.

-Think of it as pg_stat_statements on steroids offering more granularity and, most significantly, introduces the concept of buckets, otherwise known as moving averages
+Think of it as pg_stat_statements on steroids.
+It offers more granularity and, most significantly, introduces the concept of buckets, otherwise known as moving averages.

-A more detailed blog is forthcoming dedicated exclusively to this new technology in the meantime, here is an abridged set of instructions for installing this extension into your database.
+A more detailed blog dedicated exclusively to this technology is forthcoming.
+In the meantime, here is an abridged set of instructions for installing this extension into your database.

 |